meteor/galaxy-docs/source/triggers.md

 <h2 id="actions">Actions</h2>

-We support two actions at the moment, to add and remove containers.
-We are going to expand this in the next releases of Galaxy, if you have ideas for new actions please open a ticket (support@meteor.com).
+We support three actions at the moment, to add, remove, and to kill containers.
+If you have ideas for new actions please open a ticket (support@meteor.com).

-As these two actions change the quantity of running containers of your app we provide limits for you to set.
+As the actions to add and remove containers change the quantity of running containers of your app we provide limits for you to set.
 You can select the minimum of containers that your app should have and the maximum.
 You can also choose how many containers will be added or removed if your trigger action is fired, this configuration is called step.

 Important: `add containers` action will never remove containers and `remove containers` action will never add containers then make sure you always have both configured with proper maximum and minimum configurations, and they make sense together.
 Also minimum and maximum are checked before the rules and if they are not correctly this run will fix it.

-<h3 id="actions">Add containers</h3>
+<h3 id="add">Add containers</h3>

 `add containers` action as the name action name says will add more containers to your app when the rules return true (match).
 You can configure your trigger as you want.